FredKSchott/snowpack/docs/docs/05-configuration.md

 ## Configuration

-TODO: This section should describe configuration, all API reference should go to reference section

 Snowpack's behavior can be configured by CLI flags, a custom Snowpack config file, or both.
 [See the api reference below for the full list of supported options](#api-reference).

 ### Config Files